‘Fed up with the gun violence’: Toronto police continue to search for suspects in fatal shooting of 8-year-old boy in North York

 “This is very devastating for the family and my condolence goes out to the family and friends, and whatever we can do to assist we’re there to assist them,” she said, adding Mayor Olivia Chow has also indicated to her that she wants to meet with the family.

-Nunziata said just months earlier she met with tenants and management of this exact building to discuss some Nunziata noted.
+Nunziata said just months earlier she met with tenants and management of this exact building to discuss some concerns they had.
 Police were also on hand for that meeting, she said, adding that the chief would be attending an annual town hall meeting in her ward in October.

 “We’re not sure who was targeted, if there was, if this was the targeted shooting, but I’m hoping that we can get the resolution very shortly.”